skoolkid/skoolkit/man/source/sna2skool.py.rst

   routines that use it (unless an alternative comment is defined in a control file).
 This option suppresses those comments.

+-R, --erefs
+  Decorate every routine entry point with a comment that lists the other routines that use it; the comment will precede any comment defined in a control file.

 -n BYTES, --defb-size BYTES
   Set the maximum number of bytes that may appear in a DEFB statement; the default number is 8.